Elastic Graphs: Reduced and taut maps

 The infimum is taken over maps~$d$ for which $n_d(y)$ is defined.
-Then $n_{[c]}(y)$ depends only on the edge containing~$y$.
+Then it is easy to see that $n_{[c]}(y)$ depends only on the edge containing~$y$.
 We say that $c$ is \emph{taut} if $n_c = n_{[c]}$ almost everywhere.
-We say that $c$ is \emph{locally taut} if every regular value $y \in \Gamma$ has a regular neighborhood~$N$ so that $n_c$ cannot be reduced by homotopy of~$c$ on $c^{-1}(N)$.
-(A \emph{regular neighborhood} of~$y$ is a tubular neighborhood of~$y$ that has no singular points except possibly at~$y$.
-In particular, it has no other vertices of~$\Gamma$.) \end{definition}
+We say that $c$ is \emph{locally taut} if for every regular value $y \in \Gamma$ and regular neighborhood~$N$ of~$y$, the quantity~$n_c$ cannot be reduced by homotopy of~$c$ on $c^{-1}(N)$. \end{definition}

 It will require work to show that taut maps exist, but if they do exist they have good properties.

 \begin{lemma} A taut map from a positive weighted graph is reduced. \end{lemma}